|

 Are there other demand management practices you will implement to reduce your future supply needs?
 During peak seasonal demand voluntary and mandatory water restrictions are put in place.

 What supplies other than the ones listed in future supplies are being considered to meet your future supply needs?
-A new well will be constructed in 2025.
-An additional supply well on the same property will then be investigated to determine feasibility.
+As for our need for additional production/supply, we are actively looking into multiple solutions.

 How does the water system intend to implement the demand management and supply planning components above?
 We have increased water rates to help with funding for new production projects.
 We are also in talks with engineers and well drillers in the area to advise on best practices.